fieldtrip/website/getting_started/yokogawa.md

 ## Creating a custom channel layout

 Many FieldTrip plotting functions, such as `ft_topoplotER`, make use of a channel layout that specifies the position of the MEG channels.
-For some systems, FieldTrip has saved the layout files and these are loaded when data are plotted.
-For Yokogawa systems, however, there exist many different layouts across labs, making it impractical to have every layout file available in FieldTrip.
-Moreover, for some systems with the same number of channels (e.g., Yokogawa systems with 160 channels), the layouts may be different across labs.
+For some systems, FieldTrip includes [template layout](/template/layout) files and these are loaded when data are plotted.
+For Yokogawa systems, however, there exist many different layouts across labs, making it impractical to have a layout file available for every system in FieldTrip.
+Moreover, for some systems with the same number of channels (e.g., Yokogawa systems with 160 channels), the layouts are slightly different across systems/labs.

-Rather than loading a layout from file, it is possible to create a layout for your system using your data.
-In the example below, `ft_read_sens` is used to read in the position of the sensors from .con or .sqd data files. `ft_prepare_layout` is then used to define a layout based on these positions.
+Rather than using a template layout, it is also possible to create a layout specifically for your system using your own data.
+In the example below, `ft_read_sens` is used to read in the position of the sensors from .con or .sqd data files.
+The **[ft_prepare_layout](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_layout.m)** function is then used to define a layout based on these positions.

-In this example, the CTF151 helmet and mask are added to the KIT/Yokogawa layout, since this information was not available.
-For visualization, the position of the sensors are stretched and scaled to match the helmet.
-Users may wish to change these parameters if their own layouts do not look correct.
-The last two channels in the system (with names `COMNT` and `SCALE`) are removed prior to scaling.
+In this example, the CTF151 helmet "outline" and "mask" are added to the KIT/Yokogawa layout to replace the standard sphere-with-triangle-for nose.
+For visualization, the position of the sensors are stretched and scaled to match the helmet and extend a bit beyond the ears.
+You can change these parameters if your own layout do not look correct yet.
+The last two channels in the layout (`COMNT` and `SCALE`) are excluded from the scaling and shifting, so that they stay in the same position.

 ```
 % read the position of the sensors from the data